aliencreeper13/donald/README.md

 # donald
-this will do the trump thing
+trump_main.py will do the trump thing